splash-img-tpt

 Why The Paper Plane Is The Quintessential Modern Cocktail

-While some cocktail recipes go back to the 1800s, the Paper Plane was developed by Sasha Petraske and Sam Ross in the mid-2000s and quickly became a contemporary classic.
-Named after the song "Paper Planes" by M.I.A., it blends American and European spirits and draws on past mainstays to create something entirely new.
-It's a mix of bitter and sweet and its inherent simplicity made it a fast-moving sensation as it spread out of the Mid Western restaurant scene to become a staple of modern cocktail bars.
-Well-balanced and sophisticated, its harmonious marriage of bourbon, Aperol, Amaro Nonino, and fresh lemon juice is bold and refreshing.
+While some cocktail recipes date back to the 1800s, the Paper Plane was developed by Sasha Petraske and Sam Ross in the mid-2000s.
+This contemporary classic was named after the song "Paper Planes" by M.I.A.
+Its inherent simplicity helped it spread quickly from the midwestern restaurant scene to a staple of modern cocktail bars.
+It blends American and European spirits and is a mix of bitter and sweet flavors.
+Its harmonious marriage of bourbon, Aperol, Amaro Nonino, and fresh lemon juice is well-balanced, sophisticated, bold, and refreshing.

 • 3/4 oz Bourbon